 I love our community.
 I have spent most of my life here.
-I live in south Marion County, in the home I grew up in, with my husband Jeff, and our daughter Anna, a senior at Sprague High School.
-Our oldest daughter Maggie is a junior at Western Oregon University and our son Michael is a freshman at Oregon State University Cascades.
+I live in south Marion County, in the home I grew up in, with my husband Jeff.
+All three of our kids went to our local public schools and graduated from Sprague High School.
 My family is the very best part of my life and my motivation to work for the values of family, freedom, and life.
 A community where people are valued, choices are given, and dreams can be achieved.

 After graduating from Sprague high school, I left Salem, attended Seattle Pacific University and earned my Bachelor’s Degree in Political Science and Sociology.
 I was off to see the world.
 But life is funny.
 Several years after graduating from college I met Jeff Boles.
 Ironically he went to my high school, but we didn’t cross paths until nearly ten years after he graduated.
 We both obtained Masters Degrees in Public Policy and decided to move home.
 We’ve been married for 23 years and it turns out what we heard growing up is true - Salem is a great place to work and live and raise a family.

 Together we have spent many years supporting our community.
 Raising money for schools and activities and serving in the parent club.
 Coaching at the Boys and Girls club and serving with Greater Salem Younglife.
 So many fundraisers and community events and performances.
 Supporting nonprofits such as Liberty House, Marion County Reentry, Salem Leadership Foundation, and the Union Gospel Mission that have greater expertise than I to meet the needs of our neighbors.
 I served for many years as a member of the Oregon Right to Life Pac Board, supporting candidates and policies that protect life and support women.
 Currently, I serve on the Marion County Budget Committee which has given me firsthand experience and knowledge of this extensive government we have affecting our everyday lives.